 consider listing your charger when you get one!

-website that lets you get directions between two locations, and
+is a website and phone app that lets you get directions between two locations, and

 estimates you how much charge you'll need for the trip.

 EV Trip Planner is another service for planning trips, but a little dated

 Online Car Picker Tools

 Maintenance & Performance

 Hopefully you aren't attached to